majg0/infra/docs/aws-setup.md

 12. **Login Using AWS CLI SSO**

-    - Execute the command `aws sso login --sso-session myorg-prod-poweruser` to log in via AWS CLI.
+    - Source the utility login script, e.g. `source terraform/login.sh eu-west-1 myorg-prod-administrator`, to both log in and set your `AWS_DEFAULT_REGION` and `AWS_DEFAULT_PROFILE` variables.

 13. **Troubleshooting CLI Access Issues**

     - After logging in, if you encounter an error like `Unable to locate credentials` when running commands (e.g., `aws s3 ls`), it indicates a need to select a profile.
     - Set the `AWS_DEFAULT_PROFILE` environment variable to one of your configured profiles to resolve this, for example, `AWS_DEFAULT_PROFILE=myorg-prod-poweruser`.
     - It's recommended to get accustomed to setting this variable regularly rather than depending on a non-Principle of Least Privilege (PoLP) default.
-Create convenient shell aliases for ease of use.
+    - The `terraform/login.sh` and `terraform/logout.sh` scripts manage default region and profile for you, so you shouldn't need to concern yourself with it.

 # Further Steps in AWS Setup